 - Remote/Distance Learning

 One of the biggest pushes for increased bandwidth is remote learning.
-Roughly 1 out of every 3 students took at least one online class in 2015, and that number is expected to grow.
+Roughly one out of every three students took at least one online class in 2015, and that number is expected to grow.

 You don’t need cloud-managed solutions to add bandwidth to your network.
 Traditional switches and access points will work just fine.
 However, a cloud-managed network may help you future-proof your network so you’re not making more changes later on.

-This is one of the first things we do when working with schools.
-The goal is to make sure the network improvements being made today has the capacity to handle the bandwidth needed in the future.
+Future-proofing is one of the first things we look at when working with schools.
+The goal is to make sure any network improvements and solutions we implement today can handle the bandwidth needed in the future.

-Cloud-managed networks give you the flexibility and simplicity to manage the network and divvy up the speed where it needs to go.
-Yes, this can be done through other software and through a VPN, but the cloud could save you time in managing this.
+Cloud-managed networks give you the flexibility and simplicity to manage your network and divvy up the speed based on your requirements.
+While you could also implement some remote management features through software and a VPN, cloud networks will save you time and money in managing it.

 Additionally, many cloud-managed solutions now offer zero-touch deployment (ZTD) or zero-touch provisioning (ZTP), which means setting up a new switch or adding bandwidth is as simple as powering them up and plugging in Ethernet.
 Everything else, including configuring settings, is done through the cloud, usually automatically.

 3) What Steps Are You Taking To Meet Regulatory Compliance?